ahnaqve/SQL-Projects/README.md

 https://github.com/ahnaqve/SQL-Projects/tree/SQL-Case-Study-Tiny-Shop-Sales

 # Overview
 This case study uses PostgreSQL.
-To successfully answer all the questions you should have been exposed to the following areas of SQL:
+To successfully answer all the questions, one should have been exposed to the following areas of SQL:

 Basic aggregations

 CASE WHEN statements

 Window Functions

 Joins

 Date time functions

 CTEs

 # Project Tasks List